 - Google Patents Public Datasets

-If you have any questions about listing a public data set in the BigQuery documentation,
+If you have any questions about the BigQuery public dataset program,

 contact us at